mashmn/9dt_backend-master/README.md

 # 98Point6 Drop-Token: At-home interview question for BE engineers #
-We would like you to implement a backend (REST web-service) that allows playing the game of 9dt, or 98point6 drop token.
+We would like you to implement a backend (REST web-service) that allows playing the games of 9dt, or 98point6 drop token.
 This should allow the players to create games, post moves, query moves and get state of games.
 ## Rules of the Game ##
 Drop Token takes place on a 4x4 grid.
 A token is dropped along a column and said token goes to the lowest unoccupied row of the board.
 A player wins when they have 4 tokens next to each other either along a row, in a column, or on a diagonal.
-If the board is filled, and nobody has won then the game is a draw.
-Each player takes a turn, starting with player 1, until the game reaches either win or draw.
+If the board is filled, and nobody has won then the games is a draw.
+Each player takes a turn, starting with player 1, until the games reaches either win or draw.
 If a player tries to put a token in a column that is already full, that results in an error state, and the player must play again until the play a valid move.
 ## Example Game
 ![samplegame](https://github.com/rafastealth/9dt_backend/blob/master/sample_game.png)
 ## Minimal Requirements: ##
-* Each game is between *k = 2* individuals, basic board size is 4x4 (number of columns x number of rows)
+* Each games is between *k = 2* individuals, basic board size is 4x4 (number of columns x number of rows)
-* A player can quit a game at every moment while the game is still in progress.
-The game will continue as long as there are 2 or more active players and the game is not done.
+* A player can quit a games at every moment while the games is still in progress.
+The games will continue as long as there are 2 or more active players and the games is not done.
 In case only a single player is left, that player is considered the winner.
 * The backend should validate that a move move is valid (it's the player's turn, column is not already full)
 * The backend should identify a winning state.
 * Multiple games may be running at the same time.